-- the severity, extent and duration of the Covid-19 pandemic, including the impact of Covid-19 vaccine distribution and vaccination rates, and the rate of recovery in air travel, the aviation industry and global economic conditions; the potential impacts of the pandemic and responsive government actions on our business and results of operations, financial condition and cash flows; - · the availability of capital to us and to our customers and changes in interest rates; - the ability of our lessees and potential lessees to make lease payments to us; - our ability to successfully negotiate aircraft purchases, sales and leases, to collect outstanding amounts due and to repossess aircraft under defaulted leases, and to control costs and expenses; - changes in the overall demand for commercial aircraft leasing and aircraft management services; - the effects of terrorist attacks on the aviation industry and on our operations; - the economic condition of the global airline and cargo industry and economic and political conditions; - development of increased government regulation, including travel restrictions, regulation of trade and the imposition of import and export controls, tariffs and other trade barriers; - · competitive pressures within the industry; - · the negotiation of aircraft management services contracts; - our ability to satisfy the conditions or obtain the approvals required to complete our proposed acquisition of GECAS, or whether such approvals will contain material restrictions or conditions; - if the GECAS Transaction is completed, our ability to successfully integrate GECAS or achieve its anticipated benefits; - the effects of a failure to complete the GECAS Transaction, including an adverse effect on the market price of our ordinary shares or our business, financial condition, results of operations and cash flows; - · regulatory changes affecting commercial aircraft operators, aircraft maintenance, engine standards, accounting standards and taxes; and - the risks set forth or referred to in "Part II.
+- the severity, extent and duration of the Covid-19 pandemic, including the impact of Covid-19 vaccine distribution and vaccination rates, and the rate of recovery in air travel, the aviation industry and global economic conditions; the potential impacts of the pandemic and responsive government actions on our business and results of operations, financial condition and cash flows; - the availability of capital to us and to our customers and changes in interest rates; - a downgrade in our credit rating; - the ability of our lessees and potential lessees to make lease payments to us; - our ability to successfully negotiate aircraft purchases, sales and leases, to collect outstanding amounts due and to repossess aircraft under defaulted leases, and to control costs and expenses; - changes in the overall demand for commercial aircraft leasing and aircraft management services; - the effects of terrorist attacks on the aviation industry and on our operations; - the economic condition of the global airline and cargo industry and economic and political conditions; - development of increased government regulation, including travel restrictions, regulation of trade and the imposition of import and export controls, tariffs and other trade barriers; - competitive pressures within the industry; - the negotiation of aircraft management services contracts; - our ability to successfully integrate GECAS or achieve the anticipated benefits of the GECAS Transaction; - the potential impact of the consummation of the GECAS Transaction on our relationships, including with employees, suppliers, customers and competitors; - regulatory changes affecting commercial aircraft operators, aircraft maintenance, engine standards, accounting standards and taxes; and - the risks set forth or referred to in "Part II.
 Other Information-Item 1A.
 Risk Factors" included below.